Race Riot (film): Plot

-Characters

-In this film, there are a variety of characters.
-One of them is Oswald, who trains his horse and ends up comically running a section of the race after his horse turns into a boulder and comically flattens a opponent near the end of the film.
-Another character is the horse, who originally does not want to participate in the race and attempts to fake being ill in an attempt to get out of the race.
-However, they both end up winning the race at the end of the film.
-There is also the opponents who all participate in the race.
-They are all defeated by Oswald in that race near the end of the film.

 Reception

 Race Riot was well received by the cinema magazines at that time.
-Variety said that the film was "Silly stuff, as usual", and also said that the film would "make for a bright filler spot".
+Variety said that the film was "silly stuff, as usual", and also said that the film would "make for a bright filler spot".

 The Motion Picture News said that film had "some highly amusing and clever cartoon work", and also said that the film contained "plenty of fun" and would "please anybody, anywhere, should he be man, beast or exhibitor".

 The Film Daily said that the film contained Good Cartoonantics, and also said that the film is "excellent cartoon entertainment".